-The Spicy Olive’s Pumpkin Dip
+The Spicy Olive’s Chocolate Pots de Creme

 A fun little dip that everyone enjoys!
 This treat is very easy to make and can be served with fruits, graham crackers, ginger snaps or pretzels for a little salt with the sweet dip.
 Enjoy!